-Total revenues: The increase in total revenues is primarily due to the additional real estate investments acquired between March 31, 2020 and March 31, 2021, offset by dispositions during the same period.
-We acquired six and disposed of one real estate investment since March 31, 2020 and had a portfolio of twenty-three real estate investments as of March 31, 2021 that contained 11.1 million leasable square feet, of which 93% was leased.
-Despite this increase, total revenues of our same-store properties decreased \$0.9 million between the three months ended March 31, 2021 and March 31, 2020.
+Total revenues: The increase in total revenues is primarily due to the additional real estate investments acquired between June 30, 2020 and June 30, 2021.
+During that time, we acquired eight real estate investments since June 30, 2020 and had a portfolio of 26 real estate investments as of June 30, 2021 that contained 12.9 million leasable square feet, of which 95% was leased.
+Additionally, total revenues of our same-store properties increased \$2.7 million for the three months ended June 30, 2021 compared to the same period in 2020.
 Please refer to our "Same Store Analysis" below for additional discussion on the results of operations of our portfolio.

-Property operating expenses: The increase in property operating expenses is primarily due to our significant net acquisition activity since March 31, 2020, as described above.
-Property operating expenses of our same-store properties increased \$1.0 million between the three months ended March 31, 2021 and March 31, 2020.
+Property operating expenses: The increase in property operating expenses is primarily due to our significant acquisition activity since June 30, 2020, as described above.
+Property operating expenses of our same-store properties increased \$2.0 million for the three months ended June 30, 2021 compared to the same period in 2020.
 Please refer to our "Same Store Analysis" below for additional discussion on the results of operations of our portfolio.

-Real property taxes: The increase in real property taxes is primarily due to our significant net acquisition activity since March 31, 2020, as described above.
-Real property taxes of our same-store properties increased \$61,000 between the three months ended March 31, 2021 and March 31, 2020.
+Real property taxes: The increase in real property taxes is primarily due to our significant acquisition activity since June 30, 2020, as described above.
+Real property taxes of our same-store properties decreased \$164,000 for the three months ended June 30, 2021 compared to the same period in 2020.
 Please refer to our "Same Store Analysis" below for additional discussion on the results of operations of our portfolio.

-Property management fees: The increase in property management fees is primarily due to our significant net acquisition activity since March 31, 2020, as described above.
-Property management fees increased \$42,000 between the three months ended March 31, 2021 and March 31, 2020.
+Property management fees: The increase in property management fees is primarily due to our significant acquisition activity since June 30, 2020, as described above.
+Property management fees of our same-store properties increased \$77,000 for the three months ended June 30, 2021 compared to the same period in 2020.
 Please refer to our "Same Store Analysis" below for additional discussion on the results of operations of our portfolio.

-Depreciation and amortization: The increase in depreciation and amortization expense is primarily due to the additional real estate investments acquired since March 31, 2020, offset by recent dispositions of real estate investments during the year ended December 31, 2020, as previously described.
+Depreciation and amortization: The increase in depreciation and amortization expense is primarily due to the additional real estate investments acquired since June 30, 2020, offset by dispositions of three real estate investments during the year ended December 31, 2020.

 Asset management fees: Asset management fees are charged based on the aggregate valuation of our real estate investments, as most recently determined in connection with the determination of our NAV.
-The increase in these fees is primarily due to the additional real estate investments made since March 31, 2020, offset by dispositions during the same period, as previously described.
+The increase in these fees is primarily due to the additional real estate investments made since June 30, 2020, as previously described.

-Performance participation allocation: The increase in performance participation allocation is due to it having been earned by our Advisor as a result of the 5% investor return hurdle having been met for the three months ended March 31, 2021.
-The performance participation allocation had not been earned by our Advisor for the year ended December 31, 2020 because the 5% investor return hurdle had not been met due to a decline in our NAV per share during 2020.
+Performance participation allocation: The increase in performance participation allocation is primarily due to increases in our NAV per share during 2021.
+The performance participation allocation was not earned by our Advisor for the year ended December 31, 2020 as a result of a decline in our NAV per share during 2020.
 Please see Item 2-Management's Discussion and Analysis-NAV and Distributions for additional information concerning the change in NAV per share.